How did Justdiggit start?

 Are there internship possibilities at Justdiggit?

-We certainly do offer internships at our office in Amsterdam.
-Mostly, we offer marketing & communication and design internships.
+There certainly are internships offered at our office in Amsterdam.
+Mostly, we offer marketing & communications and design internships.
 If you want to be the first one to apply to any of our future vacancies, make sure to keep an eye on our LinkedIn and our vacancy page.
 New internship placements are always placed on those platforms!

 Additionally, we do not offer internships in the project areas, but our partner MetaMeta does!
 MetaMeta is responsible for monitoring and evaluating our projects.
 If you would like to do an internship on-site, it’s best to send an email to Francesco of MetaMeta.
 Francesco can inform you of any open internship spots.

 Is there a possibility to volunteer within the projects?

 Amazing that you want to volunteer at our regreening projects.

 Unfortunately, we do not offer volunteer jobs on site as our projects are carried out by the local communities to consolidate commitment to give them ownership over the projects.
 Therefore, we pay them for the work they do which results in socio-economic advantages.

 It is possible to help our team in Amsterdam voluntarily!
 For example within your own expertise.
 Think about (social)media, communication, IT, etc. You could also organize an event, tell people within your surroundings about Justdiggit and the regreening platform on which you can invest in your bunds, involve your network, or do something else to create awareness about Justdiggit.

 Your support helps us to reach even more people and make them aware of the fact that together we can make the earth greener and cooler again.
 So thank you in advance for sharing our projects with people in your network.

 How do I become a partner of Justdiggit?